I-2-4-5.Dismissing a Request for Hearing

 DGS will generate the Notice of Dismissal and Order of Dismissal as part of the dismissal document.
 This notice informs the claimant of the right, within 60 days from the date the claimant receives the notice, to request Appeals Council review of the dismissal order.

 Distribute copies of the dismissal order as needed, including a copy for the servicing field office (FO).
-Use the CPMS-generated Form HA-5051 (Transmittal of Hearing Decision or Dismissal) to transmit copies of the dismissal order and claim file to the appropriate SSA components.
+Use the CPMS-generated Form HA-L48 (Transmittal by Office of Disability Adjudication and Review) to transmit copies of the dismissal order and claim file to the appropriate SSA components.

 File a copy of the dismissal order inside the A section of the Modular Disability File (MDF) or Electronic Folder (EF), unless the dismissal is issued before the claim file is received.
 In that event, mail two copies of the dismissal order to the component that has the claim file for association with the claim file.